Enabling an integrated and connected pharmacy workforce:

 - Reduce variation in the quality of care by embedding the principles of pharmaceutical care into routine practice every day of the week

-- Improve clinical efficiency and patient safety through increased deployment of clinical pharmacy staff to focus on optimal and safe use of medicines and delivering 7-day health and care services
+- Improve clinical efficiency and patient safety through increased deployment of clinical pharmacy staff.
+This allows a focus on optimal and safe use of medicines and delivering seven-day health and care services.

-However, it is a challenge to develop seven-day services to meet the 24/7 need in hospital, without significant funding and resource to redesign the service.
+However, it is a challenge to develop seven-day services to meet the 24/7 need in hospital, without significant funding and resource to redesign the service and develop the workforce.